ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/Shells.md

 ### Accessing and Using Shells

-*Mac*: you can run the Terminal in Applications.
+* **Mac**: you can run the Terminal in Applications and pin to your Dock.

+* **Windows**: You access a shell in several ways.
+You can right click on the Windows Icon in the Task Bar and open a terminal window.
+You can also type in the name of the shell program in the search bar (e.g., Cmd/Powershell).

 *Tip*: IDES, such as VS Code provide easy access to a terminal (View ⇨ Terminal).

-##### Windows

-*Windows: Shell options*.
-In windows, you can use Cmd, Powershell, or emulated shells (Bash for Git, Bash with Linux Subsystem).
-A downside to using an emulated shell is that you may be limited in accessing other executables/environments on windows.

-*Windows: Opening*.
-You access a shell in several ways.
-You can right click on the Windows Icon in the Task Bar and open a terminal window.
-You can type in the name of the shell program in the search bar (e.g., Cmd/Powershell).
+### Privileged commands

-*Windows: Admin shell*.
-Some commands require adminstration privileges.
+Some commands require adminstrative or super user privileges.

+* **Mac/Linux**: To access a privileged shell, you simply can run `su` or prepend a command with `sudo`. `sudo` will cache your password, typically for 5 minutes, after successfully running a command.
+To avoid typing a password at all, you may add your user to `/etc/sudoers`---note it is recommended you make changes to this file using the special utility: [visudo](https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file).

+* **Windows**.
 If you need to run a command with admin, you must start a shell with admin privilege.
 There is typically an admin command shell available in the menu when right clicking the Windows Icon on the Task Bar.
 You can also get one from right clicking the Cmd executable in the search bar.

    *Tip*: If opening up a cmd shell in admin mode, make sure you do not perform operations, such as `git clone` in your current directory (`C:\WINDOWS\system32`).
 Otherwise, you will be writing to a location that only admin will have access to which will make it difficult to run the commands/tasks you are intending on doing.

+### Deciding on a Terminal/Shell for Windows

+In windows, you can use Cmd, Powershell, or emulated shells, such as Bash for Git, or Bash with Windows Linux Subsystem (WSL).

+`Cmd` is tried and true, and if you [made windows awesome](setup/configure-shell.md), will mostly what you want to do.
+The downsides are that interactions such as copy/paste are a little clunky.
+However, if open up a terminal with Cmd through Code, then this problem is mostly eliminated. `Powershell` is a powerful shell, with great scripting support.
+However, the syntax is esoteric and inconsistent with any other shell you may use.
+For example, running common linux commands like `cd ~ && ls` does not work in Powershell.

+Enumlated shells are useful for getting a _linux-like_ experience in Windows.
+Unfortunately, there are **many downsides to using emulated shells**.
+One downside is that you may be limited in accessing other executables/environments on windows.
+For example, with `WSL`, you are actually running commands inside a small virtual machine, which limits your ability to run commands from windows.
+In general, using `WSL`, will turn on Hyper-V, which essentially breaks virtualization for tools, such as VirtualBox.
+In `Git Bash`, node packages and environment settings you setup will not work as expected when running in Cmd/etc. Furthermore, you never truly escape Windows, for example, Windows style newline endings `'\r\n'` may exist in files you edit, which will break bash scripts.
+Another common problem is that when you install packages, you will often get libraries for linux binaries, which then will not work when running outside of the emulated shell.

+As a result, emulated shells seem helpful, but often create more problems than they solve.

+*Tip*: Personal recommendation---stick with `Cmd` for system installation, and use a virtual machine if you truly need a linux environment.

 ### Commands